 There are also specialty systems available for other specialty retail markets, such as Granbury for restaurants and SWIM for jewelry.
 Keep in mind that many of the POS and enterprise vendors listed above have multiple different products tailored to specific industries, so as you’re performing your search, be sure to ask what markets they specialize in.

+Though the fundamentals largely remain the same, many facets of Web-based POS systems constantly evolve to meet the changing demands of retail businesses.
 As you evaluate retail systems, keep these trends in mind.
 How your vendor fits within these trends could have a big impact on their viability.